wbugenis/pizza-code-challenge/README.md

 ### 3. Restaurant Show Page

-There should be a show page for each restaurant.
+There should be a show page for each Restaurant.
 It should include:

-- the restaurant's name and address
+- the Restaurant's name and address
-- a list of the pizzas it sells
+- a list of the Pizzas it sells

-Each pizza in the list should link to that pizza's show page
+Each pizza in the list should link to that Pizza's show page.

 ### 4. Restaurants Index Page Links

-On the restaurants index page, each restaurant's name should link to the restaurant's show page.
+On the Restaurant index page, each Restaurant's name should link to the restaurant's show page.

 ### 5. New Pizza Form